Prerit-Bhagat/Prerit-Bhagat/README.md

-# Prerit Bhagat
+# Hi there, I'm Prerit Bhagat! 👋

-👋 Hi, I’m Prerit Bhagat, a Computer Science major at Thapar Institute of Engineering and Technology.
+I'm a Computer Science major at Thapar Institute of Engineering and Technology passionate about leveraging technology to solve real-world problems.
+Currently, I am an ELC Summer Intern focusing on developing innovative solutions for stress detection and management among young professionals.

 ## About Me

-- 🎓 I am currently pursuing my Bachelor's in Computer Science.
+- 🔭 **Currently:** ELC Summer Intern at Thapar Institute of Engineering and Technology
-- 🔭 Currently an ELC Summer Intern at Thapar Institute of Engineering and Technology, working on the "Student Well Stress Detection and Management System for Young Professionals" project.
+- 🎓 **Education:** Pursuing Bachelor's in Computer Science
-- 🌱 I have a strong interest in Machine Learning and Natural Language Processing.
+- 🌱 **Interests:** Machine Learning, Natural Language Processing
-- 💼 Seeking opportunities to apply my skills in real-world projects.
+- 💼 **Goals:** Seeking opportunities to apply my skills in meaningful projects

 ## Contact Me

 - 📧 **Email:** preritbhagat001@gmail.com